transloadit/android-sdk/README.md

 - Prefer external signature generation via `new AndroidTransloadit(key, signatureProvider)`.
 Passing the secret into your APK still works but is no longer recommended for production.
 - Tests, CI, and examples now execute against the bundled `chameleon.jpg` fixture and require `result: true` on resize steps so SSE result payloads arrive consistently.
 - The SDK depends on `com.transloadit.sdk:transloadit:2.2.4` or newer.
 Ensure any overrides or local builds are upgraded in lockstep.
+- Persisted tus uploads now live under the SharedPreferences name `transloadit_android_sdk_urls`.
+If you upgrade from 0.x and rely on resuming uploads saved under the typo’d `tansloadit_android_sdk_urls`, plan a manual migration.

 ## Resumable uploads & WorkManager